wallabag/doc/en/admin/installation/installation.md

     $ cd /var/www/wallabag
     $ chmod -R a+rwX data var web/assets web/uploads

-Note:  If, later on, you encounter errors when running Wallabag, there may be additional directories not listed above that also need to be writeable.
+Note:  If, later on, you encounter errors when running wallabag, there may be additional directories not listed above that also need to be writeable.

 ### Step 8: Configure your webserver

 See the [VirtualHosts](/en/admin/installation/virtualhosts) page for instructions on configuring common webservers.

-###  Step 9:  Load Wallabag in your web browser
+### Step 9: Load wallabag in your web browser

 After configuring your webserver (as described above in Step 8), open your web browser and navigate to the URL you chose in Step 1.

-If everything worked, you should see the Wallabag login page.
+If everything worked, you should see the wallabag login page.
 You should be able to login with the username and password that you created in Step 6.

 ### Additional notes:

 {% hint style="info" %}
 To define parameters with environment variables, you have to set these variables with `SYMFONY__` prefix, for example, `SYMFONY__DATABASE_DRIVER`.